Code-Institute-Submissions/Touchdown/testing.md

 ## Logical Testing (MANUAL) of all functions and elements:

 ### **MAIN GAME PAGE**

-**Main Page:**
-This is the main page the user sees when the screen has loaded.
+This is the main landing page the user sees when the screen has loaded.
 An intro sound plays on loading (intro.mp3).

 <img src="https://github.com/DanielBradford/Touchdown/blob/master/assets/images/screenshots/ScreenshotMain.png" alt="screenshot of main page">

 - **TITLE and ICON**
   1. Verify the sizing of the box adjusts from desktop > tablet > mobile and that no over flow distorts the layout:
+    * Through testing the bootstrap settings and media queries were modified to improve this.
+    EXPECTATION:
+    - CSS Key Frames Animation should initiates
+    RESULT:
+    - CSS Key Frames Animation initiates
      - Ball Icon in title should continue rotating until game is started.

 - **MENU / Navigation Bar**

   1. Verify that the sizing of the navigation bar adjusts with screen size changes:
-     - I made the navaigation menu condense for both tablet and mobile screen sizes.\*
+     - I made the navaigation menu condense for both tablet and mobile screen sizes.
   2. Verify that the menu drops down and that the menu text is clear and visible.
      - I had difficulties during accessbility testing but found a color to make this work\_
   3. Hover over the navigation links and verify the CSS styling changes
-     - Some styling choices were changed during testing due to accessbility/contrast issues\*
+     - Some styling choices were changed during testing due to accessbility/contrast issues
   4. Click on each of the navigation links and verify that it opens the corresponding modals
      - During testing i found all links to modals worked correctly.
   5. Repeat verification of functionality and responsiveness on my mobile phone and tablet.